InstanceBrick/RobloxBetaAppFix/README.md

 - Fixed Roblox crashing upon leave
 - Returns roblox back to browser state and removes that damn app (ofc lol)
 - Auto Updater (if you download that EXE)
+- Shows how many instances of rolox are Open (Context menu)
+- Kill Roblox option (Context Menu)

 I will continue to post updates in the releases if you dont want to download the auto updater (but it is recommended as I only upload stable versions of the application.)